 This hearty bread is filled with the honeyed flavor of dried figs, sweet undertones of anise and chewy specks of bulgar.
 The crust is thick and crunchy (don’t skip the steam in the oven!) and while it’s impossible to stop after one slice when the fig bread is fresh from the oven, it’s pretty hard to argue with toasted leftovers and a pat of melting butter.

-a few notes on the fig bread:
+a few notes on the fig and anise bread:

-the preferment and cracked wheat must be started at least 12 hours ahead of time, so plan accordingly!
+- the preferment and cracked wheat must be started at least 12 hours ahead of time, so plan accordingly!

-it's a fairly stiff preferment, and it may seem like there’s not enough water.
+- it's a fairly stiff preferment, and it may seem like there’s not enough water.
 Don’t add more, just keep kneading it until all of the flour comes together, then stop.
 It doesn’t need to be smooth.

 fig and anise wheat bread